 Collection of Mudam, Luxembourg; photography by Remy Villaggi, Eli Ping.

 We develop materially ephemeral settings and objects designed to engage utopian ideas in art, architecture and design by incorporating everyday materials and forms of play and participation.
-From make-shift architectural modifications of public and semi-public spaces—cinemas, a library, galleries—to constructing temporary environments and objects, our works are products of precisely specified processes while also responding to their sites.
-Many of our spaces and objects are activated—meant to be moved and inhabited, privileging play and bodily engagement over vision.
+From make-shift modifications of public and semi-public spaces—cinemas, a library, galleries—to constructing temporary environments and objects, works are products of precisely specified processes while also responding to their sites.
+Many of spaces and objects are activated—meant to be moved and inhabited, privileging play and bodily engagement.
 Artworks become proposals, maquettes, or models—exploratory assertions of radical possibilities.